Unlock the power of alternative medicine

 • Contact details for your GP/specialist and the practitioner

-Practical step: make a shared list of all prescriptions, supplements, and over‑the‑counter items and review it with your GP or pharmacist before adding anything new.
+Practical step: make a shared list of all prescriptions, supplements and over‑the‑counter items and review it with your GP or pharmacist before adding anything new.
+Use secure clinic portals or in‑person handovers to share sensitive lists — if you use messaging apps, confirm the clinic’s privacy policy first.

-Plan a 30‑day review to record outcomes, side effects, and costs.
-Use the one‑page template to document informed consent, clear goals, and red‑flag symptoms that would prompt immediate medical review (new neurological signs, severe allergic reaction, sudden worsening of the main condition).
+Plan a 30‑day review to record outcomes, side effects and costs.
+Use the one‑page template to document informed consent, clear goals and red‑flag symptoms that would prompt immediate medical review (new neurological signs, severe allergic reaction or sudden worsening of the main condition).

 Conclusion

-• Start small and test: pick one clear goal (sleep, pain, energy), run a short 4–8 week trial, and measure outcomes.
+2. Start small and test: pick one clear goal (sleep, pain or energy), run a short 4–8 week trial, and measure outcomes objectively.

-• Keep clear records: log supplements, doses, session dates, and any new symptoms so your GP or specialist can spot interactions quickly.
+3. Keep clear records: log supplements, doses, batch numbers, session dates and any new symptoms so your GP or specialist can spot interactions quickly.

-• Prioritise low‑risk supports that boost daily health — movement, mindfulness, and whole‑food nutrition — rather than replacing proven treatments.
+4. Prioritise low‑risk supports that boost daily health — movement, mindfulness and whole‑food nutrition — rather than replacing proven treatments.

 When combined with careful monitoring and good communication with your healthcare team, complementary approaches can add comfort and improve quality of life without disrupting core care.